Ampsz/RemoveAnvilLimit/README.md

 ## Compatibility
 This plugin is compatible with Minecraft 1.21 and later versions.
 It may work with future versions as long as the anvil mechanics remain unchanged.

-## License
-This plugin is open-source and available under the MIT License.